qais-yousef/sched-analyzer/README.md

 ## Goal

-The BPF backend, `sched-analyzer`, will collect data and dump them into csv files for post processing by any front end.
+The BPF backend, `sched-analyzer`, will collect data and generate perfetto events or dump them into csv files for post processing by any front end.

+You can then use perfetto to collect a trace on which you'll find these generated events.
+Or instead generate csv files for postprocessing with the provided sched-top python frontend.

-The python frontend, `sched-top`, examines these csv files on regular intervals and depicts these info on the terminal.
+The python frontend, `sched-top`, examines the csv files on regular intervals and depicts these info on the terminal.

-This is the not the most efficient manner but the simplest to demonstrate what can be done.
+This is the not the most efficient manner but the simplest to start with.

 You can run `sched-analyzer` alone to collect data during an experiment and inspect the csv files with your own custom scripts afterwards.

-Feel free to fork this to make it your own or contribute patches to make it better :-)

 A C based front end can be done and will be more efficient.
 Or a python based front-end that shows interactive plots where one can zoom into any points of